-In January 2013, the Group recognized an additional land premium of approximately \$2,449 for Taipa Land upon Altira Developments Limited's ("Altira Developments"), a subsidiary of the Company, acceptance of the initial terms for the revision of the land concession contract issued by the Macau Government further to an amendment request applied by Altira Developments in 2012 for an increase of the total gross floor area, to reflect the construction plans approved by the Macau Government and to enable the final registration of the Taipa Land.
+In January 2013, the Group recognized an additional land premium of approximately \$2,449 for Taipa Land upon Altira Developments Limited's ("Altira Developments"), an indirect subsidiary of the Company, acceptance of the initial terms for the revision of the land concession contract issued by the Macau Government further to an amendment request applied by Altira Developments in 2012 for an increase of the total gross floor area, to reflect the construction plans approved by the Macau Government and to enable the final registration of the Taipa Land.
 In June 2013, the Macau Government issued the final amendment proposal for the revision of the land concession contract for Taipa Land.
 On July 15, 2013, Altira Developments paid the additional land premium of approximately \$2,449 set forth in the final amendment proposal, and accepted the terms of such proposal on July 16, 2013.
 The land grant amendment process was completed with the publication in the Macau official gazette of such revision on December 18, 2013.
-Further details on the revised land amendment for Taipa Land are disclosed in Note 22(c).
+Further details on the revised land amendment for Taipa Land is disclosed in Note 23(c).

-In March 2013, the Group recognized an additional land premium of approximately \$23,344 for Cotai Land upon Melco Crown (COD) Developments Limited's ("Melco Crown (COD) Developments"), a subsidiary of the Company, and Melco Crown Macau's acceptance of the land grant amendment proposal for the land concession contract of the Cotai Land, issued by the Macau Government in February 2013 further to an amendment request applied by Melco Crown (COD) Developments in 2011.
-Such amendment proposal contemplated the development of an additional five-star hotel area in replacement of the four-star apartment hotel area included in such land grant, and the extension of the development period of the Cotai Land grant until the date falling four years after publication of the amendment in the Macau official gazette.
+In March 2013, the Group recognized an additional land premium of approximately \$23,344 for Cotai Land upon Melco Crown (COD) Developments Limited's ("Melco Crown (COD) Developments"), an indirect subsidiary of the Company and Melco Crown Macau's acceptance of the land grant amendment proposal for the land concession contract of the Cotai Land, issued by the Macau Government in February 2013 further to an amendment request applied by Melco Crown (COD) Developments in 2011.
+Such amendment proposal contemplated the development of an additional five-star hotel area in replacement of the four-star apartment hotel area included in such land grant, and the extension of the development period of the City of Dreams land grant until the date falling four years after publication of the amendment in the Macau official gazette.
 In October 2013, the Macau Government issued the final amendment proposal for the revision of the land concession contract for Cotai Land.
-On October 16, 2013, Melco Crown (COD) Developments paid a portion of the additional land premium of approximately \$8,736 set forth in the final amendment proposal, and on October 17, 2013, Melco Crown (COD) Developments and Melco Crown Macau accepted the terms of such proposal.
+On October 16, 2013, Melco Crown (COD) Developments and Melco Crown Macau accepted the terms of such proposal.
 The land grant amendment process for Cotai Land was completed following the publication in the Macau official gazette of such revision on January 29, 2014.
-Further details on the final land amendment for Cotai Land are disclosed in Note 22(c).
+Further details on the final land amendment for Cotai Land is disclosed in Note 23(c).